COVID-19: A new context for dying

 Rev Dr Andrew Goodhead, Spiritual Care Lead at St Christopher’s

-This webinar will focus on self-care, resilience and looking after each other.
-As part of this, we will explore ideas grief, loss and the impact of COVID-19 on our mental wellbeing.
+This webinar focuses on self-care, resilience and looking after each other.
+As part of this, we explore ideas grief, loss and the impact of COVID-19 on our mental wellbeing.

 Dr Emma Hall, Consultant at St Christopher’s

-This webinar will focus on the importance of recognising when someone is very close to death.
+This webinar focuses on the importance of recognising when someone is very close to death.
 What can you expect when someone is dying?
 And what does that look like for people dying with COVID-19?

 Dr Joy Ross, Consultant in Palliative Medicine at St Christopher’s

 Dr Stefan Rakowicz, Lead GP at Bromley Care Practice

 In this webinar, we look at how COVID-19 has enabled us to work differently with other health professionals and organisations.
 We share with you how, together with community teams, GPs, care homes and ambulance services, we have been able to ensure people and their families have access to good end of life care despite the challenges the pandemic brings.

 Advance Care Planning revisited

 Professor Rob George, Medical Director at St Christopher’s

 How do we make sure that patients have the opportunity to talk about their end of life wishes, especially during the COVID-19 pandemic?
 In this webinar, we look at how we can use Advance Care Planning to find out what is relevant and important to patients so we can respect their wishes and take a person-centred approach to their care.